Protest for jailed Capitol rioters: Police ready this time - KESQ

 Wisconsin Sen. Ron Johnson said he would not be attending, though he said he does have questions about the treatment of those charged in the riot.
 His message to those coming to Washington for Saturday’s rally: “Obviously, if you do come here, peacefully protest.
 Make your point peacefully, that is every American citizen’s right.”

-Trump was still using his platform as the most popular leader in the GOP to express sympathy for those who were arrested and continue spreading the election misinformation and notched up his attacks by the end of the week.
+Trump was still using his platform as the most popular leader in the GOP to express sympathy for those who were arrested and continue spreading the election misinformation.
 In a statement Thursday, he said: “Our hearts and minds are with the people being persecuted so unfairly relating to the January 6th protest concerning the Rigged Presidential Election.”

 At least 30 are jailed in Washington.
 The rest are locked up in facilities across the country.
 They have said they are being treated unfairly, and one defendant said he was beaten.